filecoin-project/specs/expected-consensus.md

 - Collect all incoming blocks.
 - Check their validity as shown in [the mining spec.](./mining.md#block-validation)
 - For each block that is valid, and not known to be based on a bad chain, place it into a `ChainTipsManager.`

-  - Each block should be indexed by height, and by its set of parents.
-- To check if you are a winner for round N:
+- To check if you are a winner for round `N`:
   - Sample the secure chain randomness at block `N-K` to receive a ticket (see [Tickets](#tickets) for details). `K` is called the randomness lookback parameter, currently set to 1.
+  - Compute an `ElectionProof` using this ticket as input.
-  - If the hash of the ticket is less than the ratio of your power to the total power in the network at the end of round N-L, you have a winning ticket.
-L is called the committee lookback parameter, currently set to 1.
+  - If the hash of the `ElectionProof` is less than the ratio of your power to the total power in the network at the end of round `N-L`, you have a winning ticket. `L` is called the committee lookback parameter, currently set to `1`.
 - If you are a winner, generate a new block:
-  - Select the smallest ticket from the heaviest `TipSet` at round N-1.
+  - Select the smallest ticket from the heaviest `TipSet` at round `N-1`.
   - Generate a new ticket from it for inclusion in your new block.
-  > NOTE(@porcuquine): this new ticket confuses me.
-I received a ticket and won with it.
-Now I'm generating a new ticket to include in the block.
-What is this new ticket for?

   - Generate a new block as shown in [the mining spec](./mining.md#block-creation).

-> NOTE(@dignifiedquire): It says "less than", but not how to interpret the hash value as a number, as well as what hash function to use.
-(This might be thought as a parameter, but then should be called out as such explicitly)
 TODO: detail exactly how this comparison works

 TODO: get accurate estimates for K and L, potentially merge both to a single param.

 Note: Validity of blocks beyond appropriate ticket generation (defined below) is defined by the specific protocol.
 For the Filecoin definition of a valid block, see the [mining spec](mining.md).

-Expected consensus relies on weighted chains in order to quickly converge on 'one true chain'.

 We can describe the basic algorithm by looking in turn at its two major components: